adamsilver/fdpb/04-a-login-form.md

 ![Forgot password](./images/04/tab.png)

 When the feature is considered in isolation, having the reset password link in close proximity to the password field makes sense.
-But the primary need is to sign in and the link shouldn't disturb the experience of logging in.
+But the primary need is to log in and the link shouldn't disturb the experience of logging in.

 The submit button should be the last interactive element in the form because that's what users expect.
 Solving this problem is simple: place the forgotten password link before the form, which makes it easy to discover, especially for screen reader and keyboard users.

 ## Social Login

-Sites have recently started to offer users the ability to sign in with social networks such as Facebook, Twitter and Google.
+Sites have recently started to offer users the ability to log in with social networks such as Facebook, Twitter and Google.
 This saves users having to type their credentials they may not remember.

 Medium[^], for example, lets users login in with Facebook.
 This is a boon for Medium users because they'll then have the option to post articles directly to Facebook automatically.